 GRANT GORDON: "this has not been done anywhere in the world before.
 The elements have been done.
 Certainly data centers and Desal plants have been created, but the integration of the two has never been done before."

-another draw to bring data centers here on the central coast…there isn't one south of Silicon Valley to l-a.
+Another draw to bring data centers here on the central coast…there isn't one south of Silicon Valley all the way to LA.
 So having a facility here would upgrade fiber optics and increase bandwidth for the central coast, which is much needed here.
 Dan?

 Freightliner, et al. / Department of Energy Supertruck initiative